ECCdigital/smart-city-booking-backend/README.md

 Input:
 - id: The ID of the tenant

-### PUT /api/tenants/:id (Protected)
+### PUT /api/tenants (Protected)
-Updates or creates the tenant with the specified ID.
+Updates or creates the tenant.

 **Required permission:** tenant.allowCreate / tenant.allowUpdate

-Input:
-- id: The ID of the tenant

-body: A valid tenant object
+Body: A valid tenant object

 ### DELETE /api/tenants/:id (Protected)
 Deletes the tenant with the specified ID.